-- 701, 702.
+701, 702.
 Research in Molecular Genetics.
 (1-9) Research investigations in molecular genetics are conducted in the laboratories of program members studying a wide range of disciplines.

-Staff - 702.
-Fundamentals of Virology.
-(4) See Microbiology and Immunology. - 705.
-Biochemistry I. (4) See Biochemistry and Molecular Biology. - 707.
-Biochemical Techniques.
-(2) See Biochemistry. - 710.
-Scientific Writing.
+702. Fundamentals of Virology.
+(4) See Microbiology and Immunology.

+705. Biochemistry I. (4) See Biochemistry and Molecular Biology.

+707. Biochemical Techniques.
+(2) See Biochemistry.

+710. Scientific Writing.
 (1) Designed to provide training in the preparation of scientific papers for publication, preparation of research proposals, and discussions of ethical conduct of scientific research.
 P-POI.

-Staff - 721.
-Computational Analysis in Molecular Biology.
-(2) Lecture and lab.
-An introduction to the use of computers in analysis of gene sequences and molecular modeling.
+721. Computational Analysis in Molecular Biology.
+(2) An introduction to the use of computers in analysis of gene sequences and molecular modeling.
 Students learn to use a variety of computer software important to research in molecular biology, with emphasis on use of the Wisconsin Sequence Analysis Package.
+Lecture and lab.

+726. Genetic Epidemiology.
+(2)) Presents fundamental concepts and methods in genetic epidemiology.
+Introduces various genetic epidemiology study designs in related and unrelated individuals and covers basic analysis, inferences, plus their strengths and limitations.
+Lecture and lab.
+P-MOGN 731, CPTS 720; CPTS 730, or POI.

-Lively - 731.
-Molecular Biology I. (3) Lecture course that surveys the fundamentals of molecular biology.
+731. Molecular Biology I. (3) Lecture course that surveys the fundamentals of molecular biology.
 Topics include nucleic acid structure, DNA replication and repair, transcription and translational control, microbial and human genetics.
 Emphasis is on the use of molecular approaches to research in these areas.

-Perrino - 732.
-Molecular Biology II.
+732. Molecular Biology II.
 (3) Detailed lectures and discussion surveying the analysis of cellular processes, oncology, atherosclerosis and development by the experimental approaches of molecular biology.
 Emphasis is on eukaryotic systems and review of pertinent research literature.

-Staff - 734.
-Human Molecular Genetics.
+734. Human Molecular Genetics.
 (2) A combined lecture/seminar course providing an overview of current theoretical and technical approaches for locating, identifying, and cloning human genes using molecular genetic methods.
 Emphasis is on the search for genes that contribute to simple single-gene disorders and common complex diseases.
 Topics include genetic mapping in humans, construction of physical maps of chromosomes, identification of coding sequences and disease susceptibility genes, and functional analysis of gene products.
-P-Molecular Genetics and Genomics, Biochemistry, Microbiology and Immunology 731 or POI.
-Bowden - 741,742.
+P-MOGN, BICM, MICR 731, or POI.

+741, 742.
 Tutorials in Molecular Biology.
 (2, 2) Seminar course that focuses on new and important aspects of research in molecular and cellular biology with an emphasis on the current literature.
 Each semester the course explores specific themes chosen by a committee of faculty and students.
 Students select topics for presentation and lead discussions with faculty and graduate students.

-Staff - 751.
-Medical Genetics.
+751. Medical Genetics.
 (3) Introduction to the principles and clinical evaluation of human genetic diseases.
 Covers modes of inheritance, etiology, characteristics, epidemiology, pathogenesis and clinical features of a wide variety of medical genetic disorders.
 Procedures for diagnostic confirmation (cytogenetic, molecular, biochemical), considerations in management and aspects of genetic counseling is presented.
-Pettenati, Staff

-Molecular Medicine (MOME)
+Molecular Medicine and Translational Science (MMTS)

-Co-directors Bridget K. Brosnihan, Kevin P. High
+Co-directors K. Bridget Brosnihan, Kevin P. High